About Our Organization

 The purpose of the Advisory Council is to help GAELO’s decision-making body gain insights and advice to solve problems and explore new opportunities by stimulating critical thinking through robust, high-quality conversations.
 The role of the Advisory Council is not to make decisions, but to provide expertise, current knowledge, critical thinking and analysis to assist with the decision-making.

 The Advisory Council’s membership is comprised of both formal and informal advisors.
-Formal Advisors are required to attend quarterly meetings with the Steering Committee and offer their advice and guidance on proposed plans and strategies.
+Formal Advisors are invited to attend quarterly meetings with the Steering Committee and offer their advice and guidance on proposed plans and strategies.
 Informal advisors are not required to attend any meetings, and serve only for the purpose of assisting the Steering committee with specific guidance according to their expertise.